Closing a project marks the end of the feedback collection phase and finalizes your 360-degree feedback process.

 Once your project is closed, you can:

-- Generate subject and group reports
+- Generate group reports

 - Export response data

-- Share results with participants or stakeholders
+- Share results with subjects or stakeholders

 - Begin follow-up activities such as development planning